Skip to main content

 This planning toolkit guides you through questions to consider and helpful resources to reference when starting or growing a F2S program.
 It is designed for use by schools, school districts, and community partners.

-The guide offers step-by-step visual instructions that engage food service staff and inspire the skills and confidence to incorporate fresh fruits and vegetables into school meal programs.
+The web-based guide offers step-by-step visual instructions that engage food service staff and inspire the skills and confidence to incorporate fresh fruits and vegetables into school meal programs.
 It includes recipes that focus on fundamental knife skills and two culinary techniques: roasting and braising.
 Recipes are scaled for tasting portions so that food service staff have an opportunity to taste the results of their efforts, understand and practice essential skills, and experience how the same techniques can be used with a variety of foods.

 This guide uses video, photography, text, and interactive experiences to help educators, students, and advocates learn how food and climate systems interact and how personal choices can make a difference.
 Ideal for grades six through twelve and general audiences.
 With connections to Next Generation Science Standards and the National Curriculum Standards for Social Studies themes, the guide offers activities for student research and resources for further investigation.